 a).
 Active vs. Passive Pickups

-All pickups fall either under an active or passive guitar pickup.
+All pickups fall either under passive o active pickups.
 Passive pickups were first to be invented and are used on most guitars.
-They require no electricity to function since they have coils of wire around the magnets.
+They require no electricity to function since they have wire coils around the magnets.
 Strat pickups and Tele pickups are both passive.
 In addition, if you are using a passive pickup, you will be required to plug it into an amplifier for the sound to be loud.

 Active pickups have a battery preamplifier of 9 volts to produce a more powerful output.
-This is because they rely on an active circuit to boost the general output.
-Therefore, an external power source is important for an active guitar pickup.
+They rely on an active circuit to boost the general output.
+Therefore, an external power source is essential for an active guitar pickup.

 Your guitar's pickups have a very significant effect on the sound produced.
 Therefore, as a guitarist, you should first determine if your guitar's tone is what you need.
-When you're setting out to purchase a pickup, it is important to be familiar with the tone you are looking for.
-This will help narrow down your choices by doing away with the guesswork.
+When you're setting out to purchase a pickup, it is essential to be familiar with the tone you are looking for.
+It will help narrow down your choices by doing away with the guesswork.

 Pickup sets complement each other and are more suitable if you plan to replace all your current pickups.
 On the other hand, a single pickup can be matched with other pickups not included in the set.
 Again, there's no right or wrong.
 In addition, a single pickup is more on the affordable end than a set.

-Some pickups are designed to produce one tone perfectly, while others can produce various tones.
+Some pickups are designed to produce one tone ideally, while others can produce various tones.
 Therefore, it is recommended to analyze what kind of guitar player you are and the genre(s) you intend to focus on.
-If you are going for one tone only, a specialized pickup is best.
-However, a multifunctional pickup would be excellent if you want to channel your creativity through numerous tones.
+For example, a specialized pickup is best if you are going for one tone only.
+However, a multifunctional pickup would be excellent if you channel your creativity through numerous tones.

-Considering your budget is important before making any investment.
+Considering your budget is essential before making any investment.
 For example, while pickups are generally less expensive than expected, the buying price is still costly and may take some time to save up.